- Purchase the complete Expat Arrivals Washington DC Guide (PDF)

 Expats should drop in at the Georgetown Flea Market to browse its selection of antiques, jewellery, books, rugs, toys and linens.
 They could also head to Penn Quarter and Chinatown for a similar selection.

 Another great shopping area is the Dupont Circle neighbourhood.
 It's full of bookstores and designer boutiques as well as vintage shops.
 Expats exploring the area can also enjoy the FreshFarm Market.

 Eating out in Washington DC

 Expats looking to grab something to eat in Washington DC will be spoilt for choice.
 Being an ethnically diverse capital city, the wide variety of restaurants and cafés cater to both local and international tastes of all budgets.

-For the more enthusiastic foodies, Washington DC hosts a number of vibrant food festivals throughout the year.
+For the more enthusiastic foodies, the city hosts some vibrant food festivals throughout the year.
 Those looking for sizzling summer sustenance can check out the National Capital Barbecue Battle, while others may enjoy familiarising themselves with the culinary elite at the annual Taste of Georgetown festival.

 Nightlife in Washington DC

 The nightlife in Washington DC is vibrant, with plenty of variety.
 Atlas District is one of DC's trendiest areas, while other key areas for nighttime entertainment include Adams Morgan, Dupont Circle and Georgetown.
-Another particularly popular area is the Penn Quarter, which offers a number of wine and lounge bars.
+Another particularly popular area is the Penn Quarter, which offers several wine and lounge bars.

 Outdoor activities in Washington DC